Many of us take our teeth for granted. Day in and day out, chewing, smiling, speaking–we just assume our teeth will always be there for us.

 Have you ever opened a plastic package, soda can or beer bottle with your teeth?
 Do you do it on a regular basis?

-Human teeth are not meant for wrenching things open; they’re only meant for chewing.
+Human teeth weren’t made to open soda cans, plastic containers or other hard materials.
 So when you subject your teeth to the harsh crunching and pressure of opening a soda can, you’re risking chipping them and eroding enamel.
 This is one of the most common ways to cause tooth damage that requires surgical correction, like veneers, implants or crowns.

 Biting Your Nails